Are Video Game Addictions Real?

 Learning How to Move Forward

-The good news, however, is that there are still some facilities doing their best to help address the problem.
+Although video game addiction is not specifically listed in the DSM-V, professionals can still provide effective treatment based on general principles of addiction therapy.
+The good news is that some facilities are still doing their best to help address the problem.
 The difficult part of treating gaming addictions stems from how prevalent technology and consoles have become in our lives.

 The reality is that different kinds of habits and addictions need different kinds of treatments.
 While some addictions can be undermined and avoided through abstinence, it’s nearly impossible to avoid technology in its entirety.
 Most gamers with addictions instead must relearn and rebuild the way they interact with gaming as a whole.

 Moving forward, we have to watch the way we help young people struggling with video game addictions.
-Having a formal diagnosis and definition in the DSM-V will be significant in treatment.
-However, until then we have to be careful.
+A formal diagnosis and definition in the DSM-V will be significant in treatment.
+However, until then, we have to be careful.

-Mislabelling gamers who don’t actually have an addiction can be dangerous, especially for younger gamers.
-Labelling someone an “addict” can ultimately cause more harm than good.
+Mislabelling gamers who don’t have an addiction can be dangerous, especially for younger gamers.
+Labeling someone an “addict” can ultimately cause more harm than good.
 This is especially true if they’re still in the process of forming their identities.

 In the end, there’s still so much work left to be done to help the gaming community.
 Gamers with addictions require more compassion and empathy, as well as quality treatment options.